 |Catalogue of the records held at Bethlem Museum of the Mind|

-A trial version of the catalogue to the records held at Bethlem Royal Hospital Archives and Museum can be accessed from this page using the sidebar navigation.
+A catalogue to the records held at Bethlem Museum of the Mind can be accessed from this page using the sidebar navigation.
 The catalogue is structured so as to make browsing easy.
 Alternately, you may search the Archives and Museum website, including the entirety of the archives catalogue.

 Clicking on Home will take you to a page containing a table of contents which groups the various archive series into fourteen broad categories.
 This allows you to specify the type of record you are interested in, instead of having to trawl through a long list of all our archives series.

 Clicking on Provenance gives you an overview of the record-creating bodies (including Bethlem Royal Hospital, the Maudsley Hospital and Warlingham Park Hospital) and the relationships among them.

 Clicking on Series List allows you to see a full list of all our archive series.
 You can use this page if you already know which series you are interested in finding out more about.

 Clicking on Gallery sends you to a page showcasing a small number of records which can be directly consulted online.
 Following the links on this page takes you to the catalogue description of the records, as well as to a full set of digital images of those records.

 Clicking on Search allows you to use Google to conduct freetext searches for words and phrases across the entire website, including the archives catalogue.
 Please note that, for technical reasons, it is not possible at present to restrict search results to the contents of the catalogue only.